Oliver-Greer/eq-prog-opt/README.md

 - [X] Figure out a clean way of bridging analysis forms to the solver implementation.
 This requires answering the following questions:
   - How to we ensure the analysis implementation can accommodate both multiple analysis as a tuple (egg approach) and multiple analysis as separate structs?
     - **Answer:** We don't.
 We restrict types to `i64` and require the solver to intern anything else.
-Still, the tuple problem is significant.
-Right now there is no easy way to have                          multiple analysis functions per node name.
+We accept dynamic heap allocations with open arms and do multiple analysis through vectors rather than tuples.

 Open questions: